 Injury woes: Did San Francisco Giants move too fast with Jake Peavy, Casey McGehee and Brandon Belt?

-Apr 12, 2015; San Diego, CA, USA; San Francisco Giants starting pitcher Jake Peavy (22) pitches during the first inning against the San Diego Padres at Petco Park.
-Mandatory Credit: Jake Roth-USA TODAY Sports
+Apr 16, 2015; San Francisco, CA, USA; San Francisco Giants first baseman Brandon Belt (9) tosses the ball to starting pitcher Madison Bumgarner (40, not pictured) during the first inning against the Arizona Diamondbacks at AT&T Park.
+Mandatory Credit: Ed Szczepanski-USA TODAY Sports